MarkusIppy/raspexi-viewer-linux/README.md

 interval ==> Data refresh interval

+model ==> Mazda, Nissan, Subaru, Toyota

 dash1, dash2, dash3, dash4 ==> Dashboard XML file

 csvfile ==> CSV output file

 *NOTE THAT if we have set csvfile location to `/tmp` it will be remove by system on (re)start*
+*NOTE THAT the 'model' configuration value is in testing and is not fully supported yet (9/March/2015)*

 HOW TO RUN
 ----------